vinodhn/AP-Calculus-BC-Graphing-Calculator/README.md

 -Highlight POIs DONE

--Calculate FTC given f'(x) for any two points on the domain
+-Calculate FTC given f'(x) for any two points on the domain  DONE

 -Software block diagram, printout of code w/ comments